PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 It normalizes only rank-four targets backed by CF operands or CF consumer evidence, preserves already normalized targets, and leaves explicit binary anchor chains and any NHWC operand untouched.
+Concat-axis and terminal-classifier tail repair complete the standalone layout helpers in this owner.
+Concat rewrites only when every input is CF-like; the tail repair adds an explicit singleton channel or removes a redundant trailing- singleton reshape only when its source is CF-like.
+The exporter retains the ordered precanonicalization orchestrator and imports these focused decisions.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and